August Dorley

-Private August Dorley (also August Doerle) (1842 – October 17, 1867) was a German soldier who fought in the American Civil War.
-Dorley received the United States' highest award for bravery during combat, the Medal of Honor, for his action at Mount Pleasant, Alabama on 11 April 1865.
+August Dorley (also August Doerle) (1842 – October 17, 1867) was a German soldier who fought in the American Civil War.
+Dorley received the United States' highest award for bravery during combat, the Medal of Honor, for his action at Mount Pleasant, Alabama, on 11 April 1865.

 Biography

 Dorley was born in Germany in 1842.
 He enlisted into the 1st Louisiana Cavalry.
-He died on 17 October 1867 and his remains are interred at the Natchez City Cemetery in Natchez, Mississippi.
+He died on 17 October 1867, and his remains are interred at the Natchez City Cemetery in Natchez, Mississippi.